anstmichaels/emopt/INSTALL.md

 ### Prerequisites

-**Optional:** Install miniconda to create an enviorment dedicated for EMopt.
+**Optional:** Install miniconda to create an environment dedicated for EMopt.

 * If using miniconda or anaconda, replace all instances of ``pip`` with ``conda``